Sean's Venison Spaghetti Sauce

 • 1 large bottle of Prego traditional spaghetti sauce

-• 2 cans Del Monte Italian style stewed tomatoes
+• 2 cans of Del Monte Italian Style stewed tomatoes

-• 2 cans Del Monte Mexican style stewed tomatoes
+• 2 cans of Del Monte Mexican Style stewed tomatoes

 • 1 can tomato paste